sai8charan/sai8charan/README.md

 # Venkata Sai Charan Puthineedi
 Hi there👋!
-I am a passionate full-stack Java developer working at Cognizant.
-I have over 2️⃣ years of experience working with Java, Spring Boot, Spring JDBC, and building RESTful web services.
+I am a passionate full-stack Java developer working at Opentext.
+I have over 3 years of experience working with Java, Spring Boot, Spring JDBC, and building RESTful web services.
 I am interested in continually learning new technologies and building🏗️ innovative applications.

 ## Contact Information📞